ircv3/ircv3-specifications/extensions/chathistory.md

     FAIL CHATHISTORY INVALID_PARAMS the_given_command :Too many parameters FAIL CHATHISTORY INVALID_PARAMS the_given_command the_given_timestamp :Invalid timestamp

+If an existing error numeric such as `ERR_NEEDMOREPARAMS` is appropriate, it MAY be used instead.

 If the target does not exist or the client does not have permissions to query it, the `INVALID_TARGET` error code SHOULD be returned:

     FAIL CHATHISTORY INVALID_TARGET the_given_command the_given_target :Messages could not be retrieved